realworldocaml/book/en/08a-objects.md

 Objects can also be constructed by functions.
-If we want to specify the initial value of the object, we can define a function that takes the initial value and produces an object.
+If we want to specify the initial value of the object, we can define a function that takes the value and returns an object.

 ```ocaml
 # let make i =